 Global bird species functional assignments

 Bird functional assignments are based on those of Wilman et al. (2014)—a database of bird species’ proportionate use of diet and foraging substratum categories.
 Wilman et al. (2014) compiled this database using expert descriptions in the literature and regional bird guides, along with details of individual bird species ecology from The Handbook of the Birds of the World (del Hoyo et al. 1992-2011).
 Other papers have already made use of these species-level data in studies of global bird diversity (e.g. Şekercioğlu et al. 2004, Kissling et al. 2012).
-Diet and foraging stratum are important dimensions of bird species’ ecological , analogous to feeding mode and substratum relationships previously employed by Berke et al. (2014) and Edie et al. (2018a) to classify bivalves into discrete functional groups.
+Diet and foraging stratum are important dimensions of bird species’ ecological roles, analogous to feeding mode and substratum relationships previously employed by Berke et al. (2014) and Edie et al. (2018a) to classify bivalves into discrete functional groups.
 We therefore use bird diet and foraging substratum as our two principal axes to maximize the comparison between bird and bivalve functional diversity in discrete categories.

 Species that use more than one diet type or foraging stratum were classified into discrete categories using proportionate cutoffs of 80%.
 The definition of generalism as <80% occupancy of any category was driven by the results of Burin et al. (2016) who used these same data and also asked how to designate diet specialization vs. generalism.
 They showed that species with 80% or higher occupancy of a diet category represent a discretely different avifauna (as quantified by Shannon diversity indices) than species obtained using 50%, 60%, or 70% cutoffs (Burin et al. 2016).
-Species with proportional-use data for either foraging or diet that was tagged as low-quality or interpolated based on genus- or family-level (n=987 species) were omitted.
+Species with proportional-use data for either foraging or diet that was tagged as low-quality or interpolated based on genus- or family-level traits (n=987 species) were omitted.
 Including these data sometimes led to impossible functional combinations (e.g. fish-eating ground-forager).
 Specific decisions to split or combine categories of diet or feeding substratum are listed below:

 Feeding axis: We chose to split the invertebrate + plant material and invertebrate + nectar categories, and to keep invertebrate + plant material as a single category.
 The herbivory category of Wilman et al. (2014) includes a wide range of plant parts that is here lumped with granivory and frugivory, as in other works (e.g. Bennett and Owens 2002).
 This may be further justified by the high frequency of evolutionary transition between herbivory, granivory and frugivory (Burin et al. 2016); 2) Nectar and/or pollen as a substantial component of the diet is kept separate because of the specialized nutritional and physiological requirements, and morphological adaptations (Gartrell 2000).
 Species that used more than one category were assigned to invertebrates + plant materials if they consume >0% inverts and >0% of either fruits, seeds, or other plants, and invertebrates + plants combined make up >50% of diet and to nectar + invertebrates if both nectar and invertebrate consumption is >0%.
 All species with vertebrate, invertebrate and plant diet were assigned as ‘Generalist omnivore’; all vertebrate and plant multi-use species as ‘Generalist carnivore’ and all strictly herbivorous species feeding on fruits, seeds, and other plants (forbs, etc.) as ‘Generalist herbivore’.

 Foraging substrate axis: We classed 100% aquatic foragers to one of two categories based on the binary ‘Pelagic Specialist’ category included in the Wilman et al. (2014) dataset.
 Semi-aquatic species are those that are partially aquatic foragers but also use one or more terrestrial foraging substrata.
 Strictly terrestrial multi-substrate species were split according to whether or not they forage on the ground.
+Aerial foragers are those with >60% aerial foraging.